leandroroser/prettyparser/README.md

 - **paragraphs_spacing (int)**: number of newlines between paragraphs
 - **page_spacing (str)**: string to insert between pages
 - **remove_hyphen_eol (bool)**: if True, join broken words
-- **custom_pdf_fun (Callable)**: custom function to parse pdf files.
-  It must accept a pdfplumber page as argument and return a text to be joined with previous pages.
+- **custom_pdf_fun (Callable)**: custom function to parse pdf files It must accept a pdfplumber page as argument and return a text to be joined with previous pages

 Current language support for the default parser
 ------------------------------------------------